Working with charts is as easy as with pictures. You just need to choose the kind of graphic to insert and add the

 Beside these three attributes, you can define other properties as rotation with rotX and rotY, perspective, distance between values, sizes, and so on.

-For example, to add a pie type table, first define an array:
+For example, to add a pie chart, first define an array:

 In this array, write the legends of the charts as keys and the arrays of data you want to insert as values.